-As demands for the beverage increased so too did the skills of the brewers, who gradually formed themselves into trade bodies like the Edinburgh Society of Brewers that was established all the way back in 1598.
+As demands for the beverage increased so did the skills of the brewers who gradually formed themselves into trade bodies like the Edinburgh Society of Brewers which was established all the way back in 1598.

 We don’t know exactly when hops were introduced to the beer-making process but author Thomas Pennant wrote in 1769 that the residents of Islay were skilled in making ale from heath plants and ‘sometimes adding hops’, although the use of bittering herbs was still prevalent across the rest of Caledonia at that time.

 By the end of the 19th century, hops had completely replaced the ancient use of herbs, though the actual process of making beer remained pretty much unchanged until the 1900s.

 Following the Second World War, England was under pressure to increase taxation on beer which in turn led to lower strength – but cheaper – ales.